 Applications must be received no later than July 31, 2009.
 Successful applicants will be notified after the annual meeting of the Foundation, which normally takes place in the first week of November.
 An announcement of the awards will also be made at the annual meeting of the American Society of Legal History in Dallas, Texas, November 12-14, 2009.

 Bloomington, IN 47405-7103

 Cromwell Book Prize

-The William Nelson Cromwell Foundation* awards annually a $5000 prize for excellence in scholarship in the field of American Legal History by a junior scholar.
+The William Nelson Cromwell Foundation awards annually a $5000 book prize for excellence in scholarship in the field of American Legal History by a junior scholar.
 The prize is designed to recognize and promote new work in the field by graduate students, law students, post-doctoral fellows and faculty not yet tenured.
 The work may be in any area of American legal history, including constitutional and comparative studies, but scholarship in the colonial and early national periods will receive some preference.
-The prize has been awarded in the past to “first books,” and this year it has been decided to limit the prize to books.
-Doctoral dissertations (and student-written articles) have their own separate competition.
+The prize has been awarded in the past to “first books.”
+Doctoral dissertations and articles of comparable aspiration have their own separate competition.

+The chair of this year’s Cromwell Prize Advisory Committee is Richard Ross of the University of Illinois (Urbana-Champaign) <firstname.lastname@example.org>.
 Anyone may nominate works for the prizes.
 The Committee will accept nominations from authors, dissertation advisors, presses, or anyone else.
-Nominations for this year’s prizes should include a curriculum vitae of the author and be accompanied by a hard copy version of the work (no electronic submissions, please) sent to each member of the committee and postmarked no later than May 31, 2008:
+Nominations for this year’s prizes should include a curriculum vitae of the author and be accompanied by a hard copy version of the work (no electronic submissions, please) sent to each member of the committee and postmarked no later than May 31, 2009: